ddormer/valheim-serverside/README.md

 - This mod dramatically increases server resource usage and may lead to  experience.
 - Only runs on dedicated servers.
+- This mod does not prevent cheating or any kind of client manipulation.

 ### Why?